Construction of the Egyptian pyramids: Waterways

 Egyptians used the now-disappeared branch of the Nile to transport the tons of construction materials.
 A 2012 study led by geographer Hader Sheisha at Aix-Marseille University proposed that the former waterscapes and higher river levels around 4,500 years ago facilitated the construction of the Giza Pyramid Complex.
 The Nile's present waterways have receded too far from the pyramid sites to be of use.

 A new study published in May 2024 mapped an extinct branch of the Nile, Ahramat Branch, which once flowed near Egypt's Great Pyramid and other Giza monuments.
-Using satellite imaging and sediment core analysis, researchers found the 64 km waterway was crucial for transporting materials and labor for pyramid construction.
+Using satellite imaging and sediment core analysis, researchers suggested that the 64 km waterway was crucial for transporting materials and labor for pyramid construction.
 The branch, which was about 0.5 km wide with a depth of at least 25 m, likely disappeared due to drought and desertification.